eraofchaos/eraofchaos.github.io/artifacts/Staff of Wisdom.md

 ---
 title: "Artifacts - Armageddon's Blade - Staff of Wisdom"
 permalink: /artifacts/Staff of Wisdom/
-excerpt: "Armageddon's Blade - Staff of Wisdom.
+excerpt: "Era of Chaos  Armageddon's Blade - Staff of Wisdom.
 A relic that guards the Ice Shield.
 One of the components of Armageddon's Blade."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Staff of Wisdom.md"